 The most widely prescribed medical treatment for menopause symptoms is hormone replacement therapy (HRT).

 There are various forms of HRT.
 Each of them works by topping up crucial hormones that the body is no longer producing enough of.
-As a result, many of the symptoms of menopause can be alleviated, including tiredness and fatigue.
+As a result, many of the menopausal symptoms can be alleviated, including tiredness and fatigue.

-HRT has also been shown to help reduce night sweats and hot flashes.
+HRT has also been shown to help reduce perspiration and hot flashes.
 This can help you sleep better, further enhancing its energy-boosting potential.

 Yet, while HRT can significantly improve a variety of menopause symptoms, it’s not for everyone.